codacy-badger/Frequency-Generator-Reader/README.md

 ## Output

-The output constists of 2 files and 1 window.
+The output consists of 2 files and 1 window.
 * ```output.txt``` - This file contains (scan_rate \*duration] elements that are the raw, 12 bit analog value received by the DAQ
 * ```Final Output.txt``` - This file converts all elements in ```output.txt``` into voltage values based on ```scan mode```
 * PyPlot window that graphs all elements in ```Final Output.txt```